 The rest of humanity will do things that keep them busy and out of trouble.
 They may end up playing video games, socialising or building social networks or tweeting (or whatever the equivalent of those things would be in a post-work world.)

 It’s possible to imagine that some people even in the Post-work World would be pathologically trying to destroy civilization, as they do today, due to ideology.
+They are trying to drag civilization back to the 7th century CE.
+In many areas of the world such as Afghanistan, Iraq, Pakistan, etc., they have indeed been partially successful.
+They want to remake the world into a homogenized global version of a particularly barbaric 7th century desert culture.
 But perhaps by then evil ideologies would have disappeared because all people would have had the opportunity to get an education and ignorance would not be an issue.

 I have laid out an outlandish theory.
 But I am fairly convinced that that is where it is all headed.